mel-project/docs.earendil.network/en/getting-started/quick-start.md

       inbound_debt_limit: 0
       outbound_max_price: 0
       outbound_min_debt_limit: 0

-socks5:
-  # localhost addr where the proxy server listens
-  listen: 127.0.0.1:23456
-  fallback:
-    # proxy for all clearnet traffic
-    simple_proxy:
-      remote: v5k6rydpg9yh9hft6c7qwz9sm3z99ytt:23456
 ```

-The `socks5` block in the config file exposes a Socks5 proxy server on `localhost:23456` that will proxy traffic through Earendil.
+By default, Earendil exposes a Socks5 proxy server on `localhost:30003` that will proxy traffic through Earendil.

 Now, start the daemon by pressing "Start" in the bottom tray.
 Go to the "Logs" tab, and you should see `earendil`'s logs appearing.